Matheusd3v/challenge-eventstore/src/main/java/net/intelie/candidateResolution/documentation.md

 ## Collections

 I choose this collections in class EventStoreController because they are thread-safe collections.
 And both are recomended in "Java: How to program" in cases of concurrence.
-Despite these choices, I was unable to implement threads and performance improvements.
+I preferred to apply threads in cases where many iterations are necessary, such as retrieving some event or filter or also removing by the iterator.
+I chose 100 milliseconds to wait for the thread as I thought it was a good amount of time, but I could increase it knowing the exact average of requests from the main function.
+Or Decrease.

 ## Tests